Chicago State Cougars: History

+This was the first time in school history that any Chicago State team won the conference championship and qualified for a first round NCAA appearance, losing to Michigan in said round.

 Chicago State joined the Western Athletic Conference on July 1, 2013 as part of a six-university expansion.
 Along with the University of Missouri–Kansas City (UMKC), it was to have anchored the circuit's Midwest division.
 UMKC left the conference in 2020 and Chicago State announced on January 14, 2021 that it would do likewise on June 30, 2022.

+Chicago State is being integrated into Northeast Conference (NEC) athletic schedules beginning with the 2024-25 academic year.
+The Cougars will gain immediate eligibility to participate in all NEC championships and earn the conference's automatic qualifier to NCAA Championships.
+This comes after the MEAC presidents voted against adding Chicago State to the conference.